 India is an amazing country full of culture tradition, tasty food and friendly people, this country needs little introduction, this has long been a popular destination for gap years and those seeking to get off the beaten track.
 Each region of India offers something different, there are destinations to suit all interests.
-You can join overland tours and see the Golden Temple or the Taj Mahal which is also known as the monument of love as it was built by Emperor Shahjehan in the memory of his beloved wife Mumtaz.
+You can join experiences see the Golden Temple or the Taj Mahal which is also known as the monument of love as it was built by Emperor Shahjehan in the memory of his beloved wife Mumtaz.
 On our website you can apply to volunteer and help communities - this will be the most rewarding experience of your life where you can enjoy the rich culture, travel like a local and journey to the very heart of India.
-Search our trips and volunteer programs in India today.

 When visiting India you should expect culture, beaches, temples, mountains, rivers, history, wildlife, waterfalls, diverse landscapes and various excursions and activities.
 Whether you are looking for a break or a different experience or looking at stretching your hard earned cash, we all appreciate taking a holiday in a country that offers affordable day to day living.
 And if you can get there cheaply too then it's an absolute bonus!
 That's why India is such an appealing country to explore and visit.
 On our website you can really find unique and special opportunities in locations throughout the country.
 We recommend attending one of the colourful festivals throughout the year or joining a structured overland holiday.
 You can incorporate a variety of experiences like eco tourism and beach breaks in the South.
 India just happens to be one of the most wonderfully mad, beautiful, exciting and 'not quite like anywhere else' places you can find.
 It has it all!
 We have got hundreds of ideas for what you can do here too.
 So if you're up for a wonderful attack on all the senses and an extraordinary adventure view our featured opportunities today.